 What is the TIN Number in the Philippines?

 Every person is required by the Bureau of Internal Revenue (BIR) to have this number.
-This Taxpayer Identification Number is used in making, rendering, or filing a tax return to the BIR.
-Important in filing your taxes to the government.
+In addition, this Taxpayer Identification Number is used in making, rendering, or filing a tax return to the BIR.
+So, it is important in filing your taxes to the government.

 Take note only the Bureau of Internal Revenue (BIR) in the Philippines is responsible for issuing and assigning TIN and tin ID.
 Furthermore, every applicant must have a different number.
-An additional purpose of getting a tin ID is required in online business registration.
+Moreover, an additional purpose of getting a tin ID is required in online business registration.

 How to Get TIN Number for Business Purposes

 Individuals will use different forms in filing their application for Taxpayer Identification Numbers (TIN).
-There are four different types of application forms depending on the type of business organization/earner.
+To sum up, there are four different types of application forms depending on the type of business organization/earner.

 Step 2: Submit the Documentary Requirements and Other Forms